logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/testarchitect-installation-guide/windows/testarchitect-custom-install.md

 4. Click **Next**.

-5. If you have installed TestArchitect previously, a confirmation message appears asking whether you wish to replace the sample repository named SampleRepository.
+5.  **Optional:** If you have installed TestArchitect previously, a confirmation message appears asking whether you wish to replace the sample repository named SampleRepository.

     -   Click **Yes** to replace your existing SampleRepository with a fresh copy, thus losing any changes or additions you may have made.
     -   Click **No** if you wish to continue working with your existing sample repository.